What is Materials and Processing Technology about?

 - a combination of the above, totalling no more than the equivalent of 750-800 words.

-Students should not be limited to these and decisions about format should be made in negotiation with the teacher.
-At least one image of the outcome should be presented as part of the evidence for this standard.
+Students should not be limited to these and decisions about format should be made in negotiation with the assessor.

 Selection of evidence for submission is to be carried out by the student.